Greenstand/treetracker-decisions/0003-use-of-social-login.md

-# Provisions for the use of single sign on when accessing treetracker web applications
+# Provisions for the use of identity brokering and social login when accessing treetracker web applications

 * Status: proposed
 <!-- {proposed | rejected | accepted | deprecated | … | superseded by [ADR-0005](0005-example.md)} --> <!-- optional -->